Tarsier-Marianz/Processing3/README.md

 * `histogram_image` - creating [histogram](https://en.wikipedia.org/wiki/Histogram) from loaded image file then generate histogram.

-* `colored_spinner` - spin multi arc with random sizes, every changes of the frames it also ramdomly changed its color and size.
+* `colored_spinner` - spin multi arc with random sizes, every changes of the frames also change ramdomly of its color and size.

 * `orbiting_circles` - small circles orbiting big circle, *stroke of big circle becomes the orbiting path of small circles*.